jeremyButtler/bioTools/genBio/using_genBio.md

 If you modify the q-score entry in a samEntry struct, then you can update thm with findQScores_samEntry (fun08 samEntry.c/h).
-However, before calling, make sure you blank your q-score histogram (qHistUI) in your samEntry struct.
 This takes in a pointer to a samEntry struct to update and returns nothing.
 It will blank and then update all q-score values in the structure.

 **q-score copy**